-As of July 2023, Workers Compensation Claims Management is now managed by LWP Claims Solutions.
-LWP is known for proactive claims management, a team approach to claim resolution, and an emphasis on fair, timely and accurate benefit delivery for insured employees, to encourage early and sustained return to work.
+- Insurance requirements in contracts > - Certificates of insurance and endorsements > - Best Practices for Municipal Risk Management > - Safety Grant administration > approach to claim resolution, and an emphasis on fair, timely and accurate benefit delivery for insured employees, to encourage early and sustained return to work.
 Each member has customized claim service instructions to tailor benefits to the unique needs of their employees.